Tenancies in Scotland

 A landlord must draw up a written tenancy agreement (or lease) for an assured tenant stating the terms and providing the tenant with a free copy.
 If the landlord fails to do so, the sheriff may draw up a lease or alter the tenancy agreement document if it is inaccurate.

-The following issues are dealt with in the same way in Scotland as in England and Wales.
+The following issues were dealt with in the same way in Scotland as in England and Wales.

 The following are different: